-As Deputy Chief Executive of Food Standards Scotland, Ian oversees official controls delivery, local authority audit and enforcement, incident and intelligence response, veterinary audit and technical advice.
-He also has overall responsibility for the food premises approvals, shellfish controls including service level agreements, contract and performance management and wine standards as well as Communications & Marketing and wider FSS Corporate Service functions.
+As Deputy Chief Executive & Director of Policy, Science and Operations at Food Standards Scotland, Ian oversees food and feed official controls delivery and policy, FSS science teams, local authority enforcement, incident and intelligence response, veterinary audit and technical advice.
+He also has overall responsibility for food premises approvals, shellfish controls including service level agreement, contract and performance management and wine standards.

 Ian worked with Environmental & Consumer Protection Services from 1990 until 2003 where he led a multi-disciplinary team delivering official controls in food, health and safety, environmental protection and public health.

-As Director of Policy, Science, Finance and HR, Garry oversees our food safety, nutrition and regulatory policy as well as maintaining responsibility for finance and HR.
-He is also the Senior Responsible Officer for delivery of our Brexit and Nutrition programmes.
+Garry’s most recent role as interim Director of Policy, Science, Finance and HR meant he was responsible for our food safety, nutrition and regulatory policy as well as maintaining responsibility for finance and HR.
+He also acted as the Senior Responsible Officer for delivery of our EU Exit and Nutrition programmes.

-Garry’s previous role of Corporate Services Director gave him overall responsibility in the development of Corporate Services for Food Standards Scotland, including securing the governance arrangements after the transfer of functions from when we were the Food Standards Agency in Scotland.
+Prior to this, he was the FSS Corporate Services Director a role which gave him overall responsibility in the development of Corporate Services for Food Standards Scotland, including securing the governance arrangements after the transfer of functions from when we were the Food Standards Agency in Scotland.

 Garry’s earlier career began in the Ministry of Defence in Westminster where he undertook a variety of different roles including project management, procurement, finance and business planning.
 He then moved to Scotland and was appointed as Head of Corporate Services in 2008 with the Food Standards Agency in Scotland.

-Jacqui heads up the Food Protection Science and Surveillance team responsible for the provision of scientific advice and evidence gathering activities for food safety and authenticity.
+Jacqui leads Food Standards Scotland’s science and evidence strategy and works closely with our Chief Scientific Advisor to provide assurance over our research and risk analysis processes.
 Jacqui worked for the Food Standards Agency in Scotland for 10 years as a senior scientific advisor in food safety.
 Her career followed a PhD in environmental science and 5 years of post-doctoral research in molecular microbiology and biochemistry.